-Trump sends New Year letter to Chinese president — but still no phone Call
+Trump sends New Year letter to Chinese president — but still no phone call

 Beijing may be marking boundaries, too — China would not want to risk the embarrassment of an awkward call.

-Trump's conversation with the Australian Prime Minister Malcolm Turnbull was described as "blunt" by a senior White House official.
-The Associated Press also reported that Trump told Mexico's President Enrique Peña Nieto that he would send troops to deal with "bad hombres" on the border during another phone call.
+Trump's conversation with Australian Prime Minister Malcolm Turnbull was described as "blunt" by a senior White House official.
+The Associated Press also reported that Trump told Mexicans President Enrique Peña Nieto that he would send troops to deal with "bad hombres" on the border during another phone call.

-An awareness of Asian regional rivalries could also be a factor playing into why Trump extended this gesture to China now.
+An awareness of Asian regional rivalries could also play into why Trump extended this gesture to China now.

-The letter came just ahead of a visit to the U.S. by Japan's Prime Minister Shinzo Abe.
-Trump will hold official meetings with Abe in Washington, D.C., on Friday before they fly on Air Force One for a round of golf at his exclusive resort in Mar-a-Lago in Florida.
+The letter came just ahead of a visit to the United States by Japanese Prime Minister Shinzo Abe.
+Trump will hold official meetings with Abe in Washington, D.C., on Friday before they fly on Air Force One for a round of golf at his exclusive Mar-a-Lago resort in Florida.
 According to Japanese media, the two leaders will eat no fewer than five meals together — a lot for this kind of meeting.

 Officials around Xi might be seeking some sort of reaffirmation of the One China policy since Trump's contentious overtures with Taiwan and suggestion that the policy was "negotiable."

-"For China, it is not unusual to test the waters of a new administration," Victor Gao, a former interpreter for Chinese president Deng Xiaoping, told NBC News on Thursday.
+"For China, it is not unusual to test the waters of a new administration," Victor Gao, an interpreter for former Chinese President Deng Xiaoping, told NBC News on Thursday.
 "China has no reason to rock the boat."

 This cautious attitude pervaded the coverage of the message throughout China.